liberation-online/projects/README.md

-# projects
+# Liberation Online Projects
-Lists all projects for Liberation Online
+The following lists the various projects that Liberation Online is working on.
+Sorry will be updated soon.